On this page

 Diet Recommendations for Red Irish Setters:

-🥩 High-Protein Meals (22–28%) – Supports muscle growth and endurance.
+🥩 High-Protein Meals (22–28%) – Builds muscle and endurance.

-🐟 Healthy Fats (10–15%) – Omega-3 & Omega-6 fatty acids promote a shiny coat and skin health.
+🐟 Healthy fats (10–15%) – Omega-3 & Omega-6 fatty acids promote a shiny coat and skin health.

 What Health Issues Are Common in Red Irish Setters?